rohit2905/Portfolio_Static/README.md

-# Project 0
+# Portfolio

-Web Programming with Python and JavaScript
+STATIC PORTFOLIO PAGE
+Devloped using HTML and CSS